ertkonuk/NeMo-Aligner/docs/user-guide/rs.rst

 The above launches the initial and actor server on 1 node with 8 GPUs

-Launching Both Servers for RLHF training
+Launching Both Servers for Rejection Sampling training
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-You can use slurm to launch the 2 jobs and get them to coordinate together in a full RLHF job via the following:
+You can use slurm to launch the 2 jobs and get them to coordinate together in a full Rejection Sampling job via the following:

 .. code-block:: bash